 In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter or vegan baking stick and 1 ¼ cups of the sugar until it is soft and creamy.
 About 2-3 minutes.

-Slowly beat the cornstarch water mixture and other wet ingredients into the creamed butter and sugar.
+Slowly beat the cornstarch water mixture, milk and vanilla into the creamed butter and sugar.
 It will look chunky.

-Slowly beat in the dry ingredients until just combined.
+Slowly beat in the gluten free flour mixture a little at a time until just combined.

 Pour in ¾ cup of the rainbow sprinkles and use a spatula to mix all through the dough.

-I use an ice cream scoop.
+I use an ice cream scoop to make large cookies.
 It makes 12 scoops.

 It must be in that order or else the sprinkles will not stick to the dough.